Jason2B3/DEV_NOTES/React Next/MUI v5.md

 REMEMBER!

 - When redefining breakpoints, redefine every single one
-- You're overriding the entire object, so if you only type out1 new breakpoint, that'll now be the only one in effect since the others have been deleted
+- You're overriding the entire object, so if you only type out 1 new breakpoint, that'll now be the only one in effect since the others have been deleted

 ------